Begall/docker-sonarr/README.md

 The folks over at servarr.com wrote a good [write-up](https://wiki.servarr.com/Docker_Guide#Consistent_and_well_planned_paths) on how to get started with this.

 ## Read-Only Operation

 This image can be run with a read-only container filesystem.
 For details please [read the docs](https://docs.linuxserver.io/misc/read-only/).

+## Non-Root Operation

+This image can be run with a non-root user.
+For details please [read the docs](https://docs.linuxserver.io/misc/non-root/).

 ## Usage

 To help you get started creating a container from this image you can either use docker-compose or the docker cli.

+>[!NOTE]
+>Unless a parameter is flaged as 'optional', it is *mandatory* and a value must be provided.

 ### docker-compose (recommended, [click here for more info](https://docs.linuxserver.io/general/docker-compose))